 It’s a shame that SEO marketing is misunderstood and underused.
 SEO is a series of techniques designed to make your website easier for both search engines and your visitors to understand.
 Since search engines don’t see and understand your web pages the way a human can, SEO helps them ascertain what each page is about and why it’s useful to its users.
 Then it helps the search engines bring their users to you.

-While there are many ways SEO can benefit your online business, here are five of the top ones.
+While there are many ways SEO can benefit your online business, here are six of the top ones.

 More Clients: With so many websites available for any given product, service, or niche, getting clients can be a challenge.
 Using solid SEO techniques will improve your ranking in the search engines and make it easier to find.
 The easier your site is to find, the more potential customers you will receive.
 With the increased traffic, you will see more conversions.